Melbourne shuffle: Technique

-The dance is improvised and involves "repeatedly shuffling your feet inwards, then outwards, while thrusting your arms up and down, or side to side, in time with the beat".
-360-degree spins, jumps and slides are also incorporated.
-It is often associated with another style of dance, "cutting shapes".
-As described by Vice Media, the underlying dance moves "involve the T-step, combined with a variation of the running man".
+The dance involves repeatedly shuffling the feet inward and outward while moving the arms up and down or side to side in time with the beat.
+Additional elements may include 360-degree spins, jumps, and slides.
+As described by Vice Media, the core movements combine the T-step with a variation of the running man.

-Some dancers sprinkle talcum powder or apply liquid to the floor beneath their feet to help them slide more easily.
+It is often associated with another dance style known as "cutting shapes".
+Some dancers use talcum powder or apply liquid to the floor to facilitate sliding movements.

-Popularity outside Melbourne
+International influence

-In 2009, the German hard dance group Scooter released the single "J'adore Hardcore", its music video featuring dancers Pae (Missaghi Peyman) and Sarah Miatt performing the Melbourne shuffle on the streets of Melbourne.
-Two years later, American dance music duo LMFAO also referenced the shuffle with their hit "Party Rock Anthem".
+In 2009, the German hard dance group Scooter released the single "J'adore Hardcore", whose music video featured dancers Pae (Missaghi Peyman) and Sarah Miatt performing the Melbourne shuffle in Melbourne.
+In 2011, American dance music duo LMFAO referenced the shuffle in their hit "Party Rock Anthem".

-While the Melbourne shuffle grew in popularity outside Australia, a variant of shuffling emerged in the United Kingdom, which would go on to be referred to as "cutting shapes" by 2012.
+A related style of shuffling developed in the United Kingdom and by 2012 was widely referred to as "cutting shapes".

-In 2014, researchers at Brown University named a new computer security algorithm after the Melbourne shuffle.
+In 2014, researchers at Brown University named a computer security algorithm after the Melbourne shuffle.
 The algorithm deletes traces of users' access on cloud servers by shuffling the location of data on those servers.